-- Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.
+- Do not attach a separate file.
+This appendix will not count in the project narrative page limitation - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.